-This recession heatmap was first published in March 2019 and got its latest update on May 12, 2021.
+This recession heatmap was first published in March 2019 and was most recently updated in June, 2022

-While the Lead Indicator seemed to recover in Q4 2019, this changed with the outbreak of the COVID-19 crisis – first in China and then globally.
-In Q1 2020 it has turned dark red again.
-While the shape, length and depth of the coming recession is still unclear, companies need to prepare and implement appropriate strategies for optimization or transformation under different recession scenarios.
+While the Lead Indicator recovered during 2021, this changed with the outbreak of the war in Ukraine accompanied with continuous supply-chain issues and the economic cooling in China due to continuous lockdowns.
+In Q2 2022 it has turned dark red again against the ongoing economic volatility and rising inflation.
+While the shape, length and depth of the coming recession is still unclear, it’s important that companies prepare for and implement appropriate strategies for optimization or transformation under different scenarios.

 Click through the Recession Heatmap to view the indicators and the economic situation of the different mechanical engineering segments in Germany and the EU from 2006 until today.
-Come back and visit the Recession Heatmap as the COVID-19 crisis evolves – the Lead Indicator is a good predictor of recovery, too!
+Come back and visit the Recession Heatmap whenever economic uncertainty is growing.

 A New Kind of Crisis for the Industrial Goods Sector

 The current crisis affecting the industrial goods sector is different from previous ones – with ongoing global volatility and rising inflation, it has a different starting point, different mechanics, and subsequently requires different strategies.

 Normally, there are recovery periods of several years between recessions.
 This time, the last recession in the mechanical engineering sector only began at the end of 2019 and then even got “boostered” through the COVID pandemic.
 While, in general, the sector recovered strongly during 2021 some companies are still weary from the pandemic and business levels overall are still below the peak of 2018.
 Some sub-sectors are more than 20% below pre-crisis levels and are facing additional structural challenges.
 The likelihood of a recession rises as the Lead Indicator illustrates, and this should put companies on alert.